intelligentplant/AppStoreConnect.Adapters/README.md

-﻿# Intelligent Plant App Store Connect Adapter
+﻿# Intelligent Plant App Store Connect Adapters

-App Store Connect Adapter allows App Store Connect to integrate with 3rd party systems, and query them as if they were e.g. industrial plant historians.
+App Store Connect Adapters allow App Store Connect to integrate with 3rd party systems, and query them as if they were e.g. industrial plant historians.
 An ASP.NET Core application is used to host and run one or more adapters, which App Store Connect can then query via an HTTP-based API.

 The repository contains the following projects: